 An integral part of the World Newspaper Archive

 Created in partnership with the Center for Research Libraries—one of the world's largest and most important newspaper repositories—Latin American Newspapers, Series 1 and 2, 1805-1922, is a core collection in the World Newspaper Archive.
-Advancing research and offering opportunities for fresh insights across wide-ranging academic disciplines, the World Newspaper Archive also includes historical newspapers published in Latin America, Eastern Europe, and South Asia.
+Advancing research and offering opportunities for fresh insights across wide-ranging academic disciplines, the World Newspaper Archive also includes historical newspapers published in Latin America and South Asia.
 The Center for Research Libraries and its partners are committed to providing sustainable access to a rich and diverse set of international scholarly resources.

 Ideal for students, teachers and scholars around the globe, this uniquely comprehensive online resource can be cross-searched with America's Historical Newspapers for unprecedented coverage of world history.

 The groundbreaking first series features such key publications as La Nacion, La Prensa and Vanguardia (Buenos Aires), Jornal do Commercio (Rio de Janeiro), O Estado de São Paulo (São Paulo), Mercurio (Santiago), La Prensa (Havana), El Guatemalteco (Guatemala City), Daily Chronicle (Georgetown, Guyana), La Revista de Yucatan (Merida, Mexico), La Patria, Mexican Herald and El Monitor Republicano (Mexico City) , El Dictamen (Veracruz Llave, Mexico), La Estrella de Panama and Star & Herald (Panama City), El Peruano and West Coast Leader (Lima), Port of Spain Gazette (Port of Spain), Venezuelan Herald (Caracas) and more than a dozen others.